 To get started, carefully consider each organization whose mission best reflects your personal values and beliefs.
 Also consider how your community and region would be affected if organizations such as Covenant Health did not exist to support the patient care needs of so many people in East Tennessee.
 It’s also a good idea to talk with a member of Covenant’s philanthropy staff, along with representatives of other favorite charities, to ensure the intent and purpose of your estate gift is appropriately documented so that it does what you want it to do.

-What’s the best way to make a gift to charitable organizations such as Covenant Health?
+What’s the best way to make a planned gift to Covenant Health?

 How do I leave a gift in memory of someone or for a specific purpose?

 Memorial gifts, which can be arranged in your will or through a specific trust, are a wonderful way to honor loved ones and support important causes.
-It’s a good idea to work with the charitable organization(s) you choose to benefit to be sure that your plans can be carried out as you intended.
+Covenant’s Office of Philanthropy will work with you to be sure that your plans can be carried out with the purpose you intend.

-Should I notify the charitable organization(s) that I’ve included them in my estate?
+Should I notify Covenant or other charitable organization(s) that I’ve included them in my estate?

 Certainly this is up to you as some donors prefer to remain anonymous.
 However, by notifying the charitable organization(s) of your intent, you allow them to express appreciation now for a gift that will be made later.
-Another reason to share this special news would be to discuss with Foundation staff any particular conditions or restrictions you want to attach to your gift.
-This provides good peace of mind knowing that you and the charitable organization are both on the same page.
+Another reason to share this special news would be to discuss with our philanthropy staff any particular conditions or restrictions you want to attach to your gift.
+This communication provides good peace of mind knowing everyone is on the same page.

-How can I find out more about this topic?
+How can I find out more about leaving a legacy?

-If you have any questions or would like additional information on planned giving options, please contact Jeff Elliott, Covenant Health vice president of development, at (865) 531-5210 or e-mail email@example.com.
+If you have any questions or would like additional information on planned giving options, please contact the Covenant Health Office of Philanthropy at (865) 531-5210 or e-mail firstname.lastname@example.org.